Sharper bounds for the Chebyshev function $\psi(x)$: Setting up the argument

+\begin{Rem}\ \begin{enumerate} \item Taking $N=1$ and $T\to\infty$ gives a very simple bound, see Corollary \ref{cor:simpleboundSig12}.
 Taking $N\to \infty$ simply gives a tighter numerical bound to a certain Riemann-Stieltjes integral.
-We illustrate the numerical benefit of increasing $N$ in Table \ref{table:comparisonSi12} as well as the asymptotic behaviour as $T\to \infty$. \item In order to use the above numerically one needs results on zero densities for many values $\s$, these can be obtained on intervals as in Corollary \ref{ZDinterval}.
-In the numeric results we provide we use values that are optimized for each $\s$.
+We illustrate the numerical benefit of increasing $N$ in Table \ref{table:comparisonSi12} as well as the asymptotic behaviour as $T\to \infty$. \item In order to use the above numerically one needs results on zero densities for many values $\s$.
+These can be obtained on intervals as in Corollary \ref{ZDinterval}.
+In the numerical results we provide we use values that are optimized for each $\s$.
 Though it is impractical to list the over $100\,000$ values we optimized, the total computation takes less than an hour and thus is reasonable if one wants optimal values. \end{enumerate} \end{Rem}

 \begin{cor} If $\sigma_1 \geq 0.9$ we have

 \end{cor} \begin{proof} Taking $N=1$ in Prop. \ref{bnd-Sigma-sigma1-sigma2} we obtain the trivial estimate

 Noting in \eqref{def-B4} that $\lim_{T\to\infty}\Gamma(s,T) =0$, for all $\ s>1$, then